upstart-swiss/content/Packs/FraudWatch/Integrations/FraudWatch/README.md

     | Use system proxy settings |  | False |

 4. Click **Test** to validate the URLs, token, and connection.

+### Fetch Incidents
+Due to limitations in FraudWatch API, first fetch timestamp can be at most 1 day.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.